These infrastructure projects do not all have to be state-funded, but also can be locally funded.

 Oneoneta Canyon - Clear debris in canyon, back log.

 Umatilla National Wildlife Refuge - Will develop beachfront and turn to official state/city/county park.
-Much of the beach is covered with overgrowth but I believe there is sand underneath.
+Much of the beach is covered with overgrowth and mosquito havens, this could be removed and developed a little more to be made more accessible.
+Actual roads could possibly be added.
 Good access to islands for kayakers.

 Boardman Riverfront - Will develop the beach in front of the river lodge, removing rocks and brush and adding sand, as well as west towards sail board beach.
-The red area will become an official state/county/city park so you can see it on google maps and it will attract tourists, may add some more grass and pcnic tables.
+The red area will become an official state/county/city park so you can see it on google maps and it will attract tourists, may add some more grass and picnic tables.
 Yellow area could be soccer fields.
+Retirement homes could possibly be added in vicinity as well, creating jobs and attracting elderly to region.
+Docks could be built so the Columbia River cruise ship can pick up elderly.
+Possibly create some zoning laws so area west of olson rd was dedicated to residential construction (with exceptions for restaurants), and areas east could be dedicated to industrial, this could help boost aesthetics of residential neighborhoods.
+More trees could potentially be added to eastern oregon cities in general as well to boost aesthetics.

-Umatilla Roverfront - Will work on developing Umatilla's riverfront, making beach longer, bringing more sand in, adding parking on the west end.
+Umatilla Roverfront - Will work on developing Umatilla's riverfront, making beach longer, adding parking on the west end.
+Possibly retirement homes could be built in here as well.

 Spillway Park Mcnary Dam - Will work on further developing.

 Columbia River Equestrian Center - The biggest exposed natural beach in Eastern Oregon on the Columbia, near Irrigon.
-Will work making improvements, adding parking, making it an official park on google maps.
+Will work on making improvements, adding more parking, building an actual road, making it an official park on google maps.
+Campgrounds and rv parks could be added.
+Possibly a wing dam (orange) or two could be added to help decrease current and further build up sand bars and beaches.

 Add Hotels to Ski Resorts - Most ski resorts in oregon don't have lodging, so you generally have to drive to get to the lodge and ski lift.
 Will work to add hotels right next to ski lifts, so people will be able to ski from hotel to lift.
 In the summer hiking could possibly be an activty that could bring tourists to the mountains and hotels.

 New Ski Lift and Runs - The first pciture expands on mt. hood meadows and timberline.
 The second picture creates new ski resorts on the eastside of mt. hood.
 The third picture is a proposed new resort on mt. mclughlin in southern Oregon near medford and klamath.
-Will also work to decrease prices of tickets, by implementing new technology such as ai snow groomers, as well use more efficient business models, such as the ones at mt. ashland, which operates at 1/4 of the cost per acre
+Will also work to decrease prices of tickets, by implementing new technology such as ai snow groomers, as well use more efficient business models, such as the ones at mt. ashland and anthony lakes, which operate at a 1/4 of the cost per acre relative to mt.hood.

 New Johnson creek park - Connected to the spring water trail around 200th and powell.
 The red lines represent cement trails that bikes can use, the yellow lines repsent potential hiking trails.
 Bike racks can be installed.
 Brush may have to be cleared.